 If you’re new to wakesurfing and only have access to a regular surfboard for ocean waves, you may be wondering if you can use that board to surf the wake behind a boat.

-The short answer is yes, you can definitely wakesurf on a regular surfboard.
-However, a surfboard will typically be much slower and less responsive compared to dedicated wakesurf board due to size, shape and buoyancy, material, and fin style.
+You can definitely wakesurf on a regular surfboard.
+However, a surfboard will typically be much slower and less responsive compared to a dedicated wakesurf board due to size, shape and buoyancy, material, and fin style.

 How well you can ride an ocean surfboard behind a boat compared to a pure wakesurf board greatly depends on the length, width, and thickness of the surfboard, the size of the wake, the weighting and crew inside the boat, the boat speed, and the weight of the rider.

 Many newbie wakesurfers start learning with an old regular ocean shortboard since wakesurf boards are quite pricey.
 Ocean boards, however, are designed for paddling and for pushing into much larger waves, so staying on the boat wake on a shortboard is harder.

 Differences between a surfboard and a wakesurf board

 Ocean surf shortboards tend to be around 6 to 6’2″ in length, 18.5 to 19″ wide, and 2.25 to 2.5″ thick.
 Wakeboards are rarely longer than 5’6 and generally wider and thinner.
 Ocean boards are a lot more buoyant.